LucidJS/backbone-lifeguard/README.md

 ```

 ## Notes

+add toJSON method to each attr that is of type regex.

 A useful pattern is to have the default value for a collection be an empty collection, that way when you do: